Changelog

 • Multi-source ArgoCD applications — Helm-type apps now use spec.sources (plural) with a chart source and a separate ref: values source, enabling value files to reside in a different repository.

-• Direct external chart references — External charts are referenced directly in app-of-apps/values.yaml via chart, repoURL, and targetRevision fields, removing the need for wrapper charts.
+• Direct external chart references — External charts are referenced directly in app-of-apps/values-base.yaml via chart, repoURL, and targetRevision fields, removing the need for wrapper charts.

 • Operator + config chart separation — Five components have been split into operator and config applications: cert-manager-config, keycloak-config, metallb-config, pgadmin-config, and k8sgpt-config.
 Sync waves control deployment ordering.